transformerlab/transformerlab-docs/docs/mlx.md

 You are now running a model using MLX!

-Play around Transformer Lab to see how to do more advanced things like inference or model conversion.
+Play around Transformer Lab to see how to do more advanced things like training or model conversion.